Aantrreksh/sql-query/sqlref/sql_reference.md

 Moreover, a user can explicitly define the way a query result is stored physically on Cloud {{site.data.keyword.cos_short}} by using the *result partitioned clause*.

 As shown in the syntax diagrams, three main use cases exist to define the physical layout of a query's result on Cloud {{site.data.keyword.cos_short}}:
-- Partition by columns, that is so-called Hive-style partitioning.
+- Partition by columns, which is the so-called Hive-style partitioning.
-- Partition into buckets or objects (both terms can be used synonymously), that is, generate the query result into objects, with or without specifying columns.
+- Partition into buckets or objects (both terms can be used synonymously), which generates the query result into objects, with or without specifying columns.
 - Partition by number of rows.

 A partition is an object on Cloud {{site.data.keyword.cos_short}} that is potentially a part of an aggregated object.